 What to do if Your Identity is Stolen

-If you think your identity has been stolen, you need to act immediately.
+You need to act immediately if you think your identity has been stolen.
 According to the Fair Credit Reporting Act (FCRA), you have rights.
 This includes getting copies of your credit reports, placing a freeze on your credit reports, placing a fraud alert with major reporting bureaus, getting information from debt collectors, and stopping businesses from reporting inaccurate information to the credit bureaus.

 You need to report identity fraud and take measures so that the thief doesn’t continue to use your information for ill intent.